Alzheimer’s drug Leqembi has full FDA approval now and that means Medicare will pay for it

 The vast majority of Americans with Alzheimer’s get their health coverage through Medicare.
 And private insurers have followed its lead by withholding coverage for Leqembi and a similar drug, Aduhelm, until they receive FDA’s full endorsement.
 An FDA decision on full approval for Aduhelm is still years away.

-Medicare administrator, Chiquita Brooks-LaSure, has made clear the program will immediately begin paying for the drug now that it has full FDA approval.
-But the government is also setting extra requirements.

-Medicare recipients getting Leqembi must be enrolled in a federal registry to track the drug’s real-world safety and effectiveness.
-The information will help advance “knowledge of how these drugs can potentially help people,” Medicare officials said.
+Medicare administrator, Chiquita Brooks-LaSure, said in a statement Thursday the program will begin paying for the drug now that it has full FDA approval.
+But the government is also setting extra requirements, including enrollment in a federal registry to track the drug’s real-world safety and effectiveness.

+Medicare “will cover this medication broadly while continuing to gather data that will help us understand how the drug works,” Brooks-LaSure said.

+Some Medicare patients could be responsible for paying the standard 20% of the cost of Leqembi, though the amount will vary depending on their plans and other coverage details.

-Hospitals and medical clinics have also cautioned that it may take time to get people started on the drug.
+Hospitals and medical clinics have cautioned that it may take time to get people started on the drug.

 Doctors need to confirm that patients have the brain plaque targeted by Leqembi before prescribing it.
 Nurses need to be trained to administer the drug and patients must be monitored with repeated brain scans to check for swelling or bleeding.
 The imaging and administration services carry extra costs for hospitals beyond the drug itself.